littlebunch/bfpd-sql/README.md

 # bfpd-sql
 Simple command line utility for loading Branded Food Products csv into a MySQL/MariaDB database.
 ### What's here
-* ./config -- go type definitions for configurating the app/database.
+* ./config -- go type definitions for configuring the app.
 * ./ds -- datasource interface implemented for mariadb.
-It should be trivial to implement ds for other databases like postgres.
+Feel free to implement a ds for your favorite database like postgres.
-* ./ingest -- interface implemented for branded foods
+* ./ingest -- interface implemented for branded foods, where the csv gets translated into the model
 * ./model -- go type definitions for loading the csv data
 * ./schema -- schema for the mariadb database
 ### How to run